Close Menu

 Life on the Circuit

 Braughe would ride from town to town, sometimes covering hundreds of miles in a single circuit.
 He’d preach in homes, barns, open fields – pretty much anywhere people would gather to hear him.
-And boy, could he preach!
-His sermons were said to be fiery and passionate, touching the hearts of all who heard them.
+His sermons were fiery and heartfelt—reportedly moving listeners deeply.

 But it wasn’t all fire and brimstone.
 John Wesley Braughe was also known for his compassion and understanding.
 He’d sit with families, listen to their troubles, and offer words of comfort and hope.
 In many ways, he was like a traveling counselor, bringing not just the word of God, but also a sympathetic ear to the isolated communities of the frontier.